stevedonovan/gentle-intro/7-shared-and-networking.md

 `read_line` might fail in `handle_connection`, but the resulting error is safely handled.

 One-way communications like this are certainly useful - for instance. a set of services across a network which want to collect their status reports together in one central place.
 But it's reasonable to expect a polite reply, even if just 'ok'!

 A simple example is an 'echo' server.
-The client writes some text ending in a newline to the server, and receives the same text back with a newline.
+The client writes some text ending in a newline to the server, and receives the same text back with a newline - the stream is readable and writeable.

 ```rust
 // client_echo.rs